-Inside: A DIY tutorial for a chevron shaped privacy wall for a deck or patio; includes a supply and cut list and this one was finished for about $150!
+Inside: Step-by-step of how to build a chevron privacy wall for a deck or patio; create a more private deck or patio area with this simple privacy wall project; includes a supply and cut list and photos.

 - Two 4x4x8′ pressure treated posts